DeveauP/DeveauP.github.io/_posts/2017-2-2-ML_exercises_1.md

 ```

 We now have 0.8717% correct guesses... so our model improved marginally, but we only trained on a single variable!
 We could also play with the threshold to improve our predictor.

-** To answer question 1 : only column e seems to play a role in the prediction.**
+__To answer question 1 : only column "e" seems to play a role in the prediction.__

-** Answer 2:** Overfitting is when the model is too close to the training data (learning on the noise for example).
+__Answer 2:__ Overfitting is when the model is too close to the training data (learning on the noise for example).

 Answering question 3 is now pretty straightforward, construct a data frame with colomn name e, and